GeceGibi/fetch/example/README.md

-# Fetch Examples
+# Via Examples

-This directory contains example code demonstrating the features of the fetch package.
+This directory contains example code demonstrating the features of the via package.

 ## Running Examples